As an employer, your workers are your lifelines. Each employee is a valuable addition to your team and it’s important they feel that way.

 A lot of companies provide free food to say thanks to top employees, so much so that it can feel a bit cliched.
 One way to freshen up this tactic is to add a degree of exclusivity: Provide free lunch with the boss or company president.

 Let your employees choose the lunch location with their supervisor or a top executive to make them feel more at ease.

 Posting the achievements of your employees on social media doesn’t really cost your company anything, and yet doing it can mean a lot to the employee being recognized, especially if your company has a large following and will tag each employee in the photo.
 Those who are trying to build a large following of social media will find this reward particularly appealing.

 Giving a top performer an Employee of the Month parking spot will please even the most cynical of employees.
 And best of all, it’s a free perk from the company’s point of view.

 Most of us consider our desk, chair and other things in our workspace to be an extension of our own body.
 So, when you upgrade a top employee’s furniture, it can feel like getting a new arm or leg.

 Giving new office furniture to a top employee can be an excuse to upgrade them to a standing desk.
 Many employees want standing desks because of the health risks that come with sitting all day.

 Employees want to be able to flex their schedule or work from home occasionally to achieve a better work-life balance.
 If your concerned about impact of productivity, know that greater flexibility has been shown to boost productivity and employee engagement.

 If the nature of someone’s job doesn’t allow for a flexible schedule or telecommuting, they can be given extra vacation time.

-At NSC Technologies, we support all our clients’ employee recognition and engagement efforts.
+At NSC, we support all our clients’ employee recognition and engagement efforts.
 If your company is currently looking for a supportive staffing partner, please contact us today.